Nonfiction Books for 9 Year Olds (4th Grade)

 How to Draw a Unicorn and Other Cute Animals (With Simple Shapes in 5 Steps) by Lulu Mayo ages 6 – 16

-My oldest daughter AJ really likes the step-by-step directions in this book.
+My oldest daughter, AJ, really likes the step-by-step directions in this book.
 You’ll find directions for 30 animals including a llama, sloth, beaver, panda, tiger, and much more.
 AJ likes that she can easily draw these on her new iPad with the Pencil.
 (One of the best investments I’ve made last summer when JJ was so sick.
 If the kids are on screen time, I feel like drawing and being creative are good choices.)

 Tear Up This Book! by Keri Smith

 A very popular American Girl book for fun, creativity, and crafts.
-My kids love this book; it’s perfect for third graders, 9-year-olds.

 The Disney Book: A Celebration of the World of Disney (DK)